dogweather/forkful/content/en/python/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?

-Reading command line arguments lets your Python script play nice with user inputs from the terminal.
-Why?
-Well, because flexibility is key; users can tweak behavior without editing your precious code.

 ## How to:
 Using Python's `sys` module, you can snag those command line arguments easily.
 Here’s how to access them in your script:

 ```python